LuukBerkel/LoraWAN-Sensor/README.md

 # LoraWAN-Sensor
-This is a simple example LoraWAN-Sensor, made to present the innerworkings of an IoT Sensor.
+This is a simple example LoraWAN-Sensor, made to present the inner workings of an IoT Sensor.